Winter Delights: Khun Rikon's Caro Deer Fondue

 3 tomatoes, washed, cored and cut into small cubes

 freshly ground pepper

 1 tablespoon parsley leaves

-Olive bread 1 kg, in thick cubes
+Olive bread 1 kg, coarsely cubed

 Temper a little with white wine and then add the cheeses.
 Bring to a boil over low heat while stirring constantly.